 Who can use the data and how?

+Please re-use the data in any way you see fit.
 The data is released under the Public Domain Dedication and License 1.0 and we make no claims of copyright over either the data we've collected ourselves, nor the hundreds of hours of collective value that have been added by our co-curators.
 That said, we can accept no liability for any issues that may arise over the re-use of this data, and you are advised to make your own assessment.
-If you do re-use the data we'd love it if you could acknowledge Open Plaques and link back to us - however you are under no obligation to do so.
+We would love it if you acknowledged Open Plaques and link back to us - but you are under no obligation to do so.

-We obtain information from localised lists published on the internet (council web sites, civic society pages, etc).
+We obtain information from local lists published on the internet (council web sites, civic society pages, etc).
 We do not copy from other plaque collecting sites.
 We ask competing sites to accord us the same respect.